 Class-compliant audio interfaces

-How to set Driver Error Compensation properly
+How to calculate the correct Driver Error Compensation value